dsyer/presos/decks/spring-boot-intro.md

 prefer.
 Spring Boot Tools take care of repackaging a WAR to make it executable.

-If you want a WAR to be deployable (in a "normal" container) too, then you need to use `SpringServletInitializer` instead of `SpringApplication`.
+If you want a WAR to be deployable (in a "normal" container), then you need to use `SprinBootServletInitializer` instead of or as well as `SpringApplication`.

 ## The Actuator